audioburst-labs/AudioburstPlayer-Android/README.md

 # AudioburstPlayer Android SDK

 ## Introduction
-AudioburstPlayer is a SDK for Android that will let you play your previously prepared playlist of Bursts.
-This repo is the sample which demonstrate how to use AudioburstPlayer in your app.
+AudioburstPlayer is the SDK for Android that will let you play your previously prepared playlist of Bursts.
+This repo is the sample which demonstrate how to use AudioburstPlayer in your Android app.

 ## Features
 AudioburstPlayer consists of two modes of audio player - compact and fullscreen which allows you to: